joejoebanks/ElectronYTDownloader/README.md

 ### Install Electron Locally

-Install Electron forge using the following command
+Install Electron to project folder using the following command

 ```bash
 cd ElectronYTDownloader